barsoom/jwt_authentication/README.md

 Use another app's login to provide access and user data to any rack-based application for a limited time.

-NOTE: Not suitable for apps with advanced forms since it will redirect after the session timeout loosing the data.
+NOTE: Not suitable for apps with forms since it will redirect after the session timeout loosing the data.

 ## Config